obonaventure/mmtp-book/_sources/quic.rst.txt

    }

 The penultimate frame shown in :numref:`fig-quic-streams-example` has the ``FIN`` flag set.
-It marks the end of stream ``1`` that has transport three bytes in total.
+It marks the end of stream ``1`` that has transported three bytes in total.
 The ``FIN`` flag is the normal way to gracefully close a QUIC stream.

-There are however cases where an application might need to cancel a stream abruptly without closing the connection.
+There are however cases where an application might need to cancel a stream abruptly without closing the corresponding connection.
 First, the sending side of a stream can decide to reset the stream.
-For this, it sends a ``RESET_STREAM`` frame that indicates the identifier of the stream that is canceled.
+For this, it sends a ``RESET_STREAM`` frame that carries the identifier of the stream that is canceled.
 The receiving side of a stream might also need to stop receiving data over a given stream.
 Consider for example a web browser that has started to download the different images that compose a web while the user has already clicked on another page from the same server.
-The streams that corresponds to these images become useless.
+The streams that correspond to these images become useless.
 In this case, our browser can send a ``STOP_SENDING`` frame to indicate that it discards the incoming data over the corresponding streams.
 Upon reception of this frame, the server sends a ``RESET_STREAM`` frame to indicate that the corresponding stream has been closed.

 .. exemple stop sending et reset stream ?